When you choose a rooster for your flock, it’s important to remember that its main purposes are to assert dominance and facilitate reproduction.

 Always friendly and curious about their environment, they are excellent flock guardians.
 They spend their days foraging around the yard and are always looking for potential danger.
 If danger is spotted, they’ll call on the girls to get them out of harm’s way.
 Read more about Faverolle Chicken.

-The Cochin is known to be the fluff ball of poultry.
+The Cochin is known for its fluffy appearance among poultry breeds.
 The roosters of this breed will become incredibly tame.
 They will readily jump on your lap and enjoy living in the house rather than out with the ladies.

 Because of this disposition, they don’t perform very well as guardians of the flock.
 If you’re looking for a rooster that’s better at guarding, you probably want one that’s more assertive than the Cochin.

-However, if you really want a rooster than your kids can pick up and enjoy time with, this is one of the types of roosters for you.
+However, if you really want a rooster that your kids can pick up and enjoy time with, this is one of the types of roosters for you.
 Read more about Cochin Chicken.

 The Buff Orpington is the favorite hen of many.
 But how about the roosters of the breed?